ESF Campuses

 Use of Regional Campuses

-ESF welcomes students, faculty, staff, and researchers to use the forests and field stations.
-Non-ESF affiliated users may be permitted to use the forests and field stations in accordance with SUNY Policy #5603.
+ESF welcomes students, faculty, staff, and researchers to use the forests and field stations for teaching, research, and other related activities.
+Non-ESF affiliated users may request use of the forests or field stations if the request does not interfere with ESF-related activities.
+Non-ESF users may be required to obtain a temporary revocable permit and provide proof of insurance.

 ESF Users